 If you’re in Sydney for long enough and have the time, venture out to some of the cities surrounding suburbs for a glance into the true Sydney and experience a few things that travellers before you would not have seen!
 A few funky suburbs to start your adventures are Glebe, Newtown, Surry Hills, Paddington and Redfern.
 Think small quirky cafes and bars, boutique shopping and a few sneaky surprises.

 9. Take a Free Ferry to Cockatoo Island

 This world heritage island is in the middle of Sydney Harbour and is something a little bit different from the usual sightseeing spots.
-You get wonderful views of the Bridge and Opera House and the island is the perfect place for a picnic.
+You get wonderful views of the Bridge and Opera House and the island itself is the perfect place for a picnic.
 You’ll get the feeling of being isolated but in the middle of a great big city.
 Cockatoo Island is definitely worth a visit and if you fancy staying over you can pitch your tent for a unique Sydney overnight experience.

 With a wide range of some of the tastiest, most reasonably priced food in the city, it’s hard to go past it for a seriously satisfying feed and is always an interesting visit.
 Another great thing to check out in Chinatown is Paddy’s Markets.
 Located towards the Central end of Chinatown, the markets open from Wednesday to Sunday and are the closest thing that Sydney has to the crazy hustle bustle of Asia.
 You can easily spend an hour or so wandering the market and picking up some souvenirs for home.